The

 Connect the green earth wire to your earth connection and the

-the position shown, turn the tuning knob until a station is heard.
+about the position shown, turn the tuning knob until a station

-You may find that you can increase the loudness of a particular
+is heard.
+You may find that you can increase the loudness of a

-station a bit by moving the coils around on the ferrite rod, but
+particular station a bit by moving the coils around on the

-guaranteed short enough not to foul the insides of the
+not to foul the insides of the capacitor.

-but there's more information below which might be useful and some
+know but there's more information below which might be useful

 More Information